nandor-poka/ebml-tools-jl/README.md

 * JupyterLab >= 2.0

 **Scanning for the tools can take long and thus delay the startup of JupyterLab.
-It is recommended to put EMBL-Tools in the root of your regular work directory you use JupyterLab in.**
+It is recommended to put EMBL-Tools in the root of your regular work directory you use JupyterLab in.
+If the scan does not find the EMBL-Tools in the current Jupyter Lab working dir root, the extension will copy the supplied version for temporary use.
+This copy will be removed at the next startup.**

 ## Install